PatrickAttankurugu/FinCrime-LLM/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This project is currently under active development and the model has not yet been trained or deployed.
-Once completed, the model will be intended for research and assistance purposes only.
-Financial institutions must ensure compliance with all applicable laws and regulations.
-Any future model outputs should be reviewed by qualified compliance professionals.

 ## Contact & Support